raw-labs/raw-database-virtualization-api/README.md

 **Description:**

-This SQL query retrieves a list of products with their names, descriptions, and prices from the simulated Product Catalog System.
+This SQL query retrieves a list of products with their names, descriptions, and prices from the `catalog` database.
 It supports an optional `product_id` parameter to filter the results.

 **SQL Query:**